agilhard-oss/jlink-jpackager-maven-plugin/README.md

 [Maven Plugin Documentation](https://agilhard-oss.github.io/jlink-jpackager-maven-plugin/site/index.html)

+## Introduction

+  The JLink-JPackager Maven plugin is intended to create [Modular Run-Time Images](http://openjdk.java.net/jeps/220) with JDK 9 and above or native installable packages via [jpackage](http://openjdk.java.net/jeps/343) with JDK12 and above.

+  Although the jlink and jpackage tools have some limitations in regards to using non module jars and automatic module jars the JLink-JPackager Maven plugin can create ZIP files for [Modular Run-Time Images](http://openjdk.java.net/jeps/220) or package installers with Java Runtimes and mixed real and automatic modules and non modular jars.

+  It does this by analyzing java module depdencies of all maven dependencies using the '''jdeps''' java tool and modifying command line parameters for the '''jlink''' the '''jpackage''' and the '''java''' executable based on the findings.

+  NOTE: This is an alpha release which means everything can change until we reach the first milestone release.

+  The JLink-JPackager Maven Plugin is available on GitHub: [jlink-jpackager-maven-plugin](https://github.com/agilhard-oss/jlink-jpackager-maven-plugin)

 ## Usage of the JLink-JPackager Maven Plugin

 Usually you will use the Maven JLink-JPackager Maven Plugin to create a Run Time Image or an installable Package from one or more modules within a multi module build.

 In other words it is not possible to create a Run Time Image or Installation Package from a single Maven Project within the same single Maven Project.